Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 #### 3. Chef's screen

-      - a way to view orders in progress (atleast the chef and maybe customer)
+      - a way to view orders in progress (atleast for the chef)